MicrosoftDocs/VBA-Docs/api/overview/Excel/collections-graph-visual-basic-reference.md

 # Collections (Graph Visual Basic reference)

-This section provides reference information about the collections in the Microsoft Graph object model.
+This section provides reference information about the collections in the Graph object model.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]